mattischrome/console-blog/content/posts/llms-and-cryptic-crosswords/index.md

 Perhaps there are also ways that I could get better at prompting for answers to my clues (though to be fair, I'd rather put _that_ effort into solving the clues myself.)
 It's certainly true that the prompt influences the answer and you can get different answers by coming at things in a different way.

 The next step for me is to get one of these assistants to write me a cryptic crossword.
 I am curious about what I will get, but not that hopeful that it will be any good.
 As I mentioned before, the sheer number of possiblilities for the clues means that a crossword is a dialogue between the setter and the solver.
 If the setter is just a random text generator, what hope for the solver?

-[^1]: It should also be noted that we do our crosswords on an app that gives the answer should we want to give up.
-This is a nice feature for cryptics because then the puzzle becomes one of marrying the clue to the solution.